Background pattern

 • Irregular and involuntary muscle movements, especially in the face.

-If you notice that you are gaining weight, developing unusual movements, experiencing drowsiness that interferes with your normal daily activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.
+If you notice that you are gaining weight, developing unusual movements, experiencing somnolence that interferes with your normal daily activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.

 Talk to your doctor immediately if you have thoughts or feelings of harming yourself.
 Cases of patients experiencing suicidal thoughts and behavior during treatment with aripiprazole have been reported.

-Aripiprazole may cause drowsiness, a drop in blood pressure when standing up, dizziness, and changes in the ability to move and maintain balance, which could cause falls.
-You should be cautious, especially if you are an elderly patient or have some weakness.
+Aripiprazole may cause somnolence, a drop in blood pressure when standing up, dizziness, and changes in the ability to move and maintain balance, which could lead to falls.
+Precaution should be taken, especially if you are an elderly or weak patient.

 Children and adolescents

-Medications that lower blood pressure: aripiprazole may increase the effect of medications used to lower blood pressure.
-Make sure to inform your doctor if you are using any medication to control blood pressure.
+Medicines that lower blood pressure: aripiprazole may increase the effect of medicines used to lower blood pressure.
+Make sure to tell your doctor if you use any medicine to control blood pressure.

-If you are using this medication with any other medication, you may need to change your aripiprazole dose.
-It is especially important to mention the following to your doctor:
+If you are using this medicine with another medicine, you may need to change your dose of aripiprazole.
+It is especially important to mention to your doctor the following:

 • Antidepressants or herbal remedies used to treat depression and anxiety.